Debate Shows GOP Has Little Unity On Security Issues

 There was little discussion of China or Iraq, and no mention, at all, of the debt crisis in Europe.
 But there are many more debates just around the corner.

 Ari Shapiro, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.